Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 We will go through several steps, including Data Cleaning, Exploratory Data Analysis (EDA) and Regression Analysis.
 Indeed, first we will prepare our data for analysis by handling missing values and ensuring that our data is correctly formatted.
 Once our data is clean, we will proceed to the EDA stage, where we will avail ourself of visual and quantitative methods to understand the structure of our data and the relationships between variables.
 Finally, we will perform Regression Analysis to understand the relationship between our dependent and independent variables.
-This will allow us to make predictions about our data and understand the factors that influence our dependent variable, "Calories".
+This will allow us to make predictions about our data and understand the factors that influence our dependent variable, `"Calories"`.

 # Data

-As mentioned earlier, the dataset we will analyze in this project is *Starbucks Beverage Components* from Kaggle, that you can find at the following link: <https://www.kaggle.com/datasets/henryshan/starbucks>.
+The dataset we will analyze in this project is *Starbucks Beverage Components* from Kaggle, that you can find at the following link: <https://www.kaggle.com/datasets/henryshan/starbucks>.

 This data provides a comprehensive guide to the nutritional content of the beverages available on the Starbucks menu.
 We have a total of $242$ samples described by $18$ variables.
 These attributes include the name of the beverage, its categorization and preparation method, the total caloric content and the constituents of the beverage.

-In the upcoming code lines, we import the dataset and generate a summary visualization.
-This initial step allows us to gain a better understanding of the data structure and the variables involved.

 ``` r